372623460jh/sand-slate/packages/slate-dev-benchmark/Readme.md

-This package contains 'Suite' and 'Bench' that Slate uses to compare computation efficiency under nodeJS
+This package contains 'Suite' and 'Bench' that Slate uses to compare computation efficiency under nodeJS.